deepsidhu1313/plank_multi-dock_on_multi-display_solution/README.md

 How to use script:

-1. Save the script into `/usr/bin/` and give exection permissions to it.
+1. Save the script into `/usr/bin/` and give execution permissions to it.
 (May require superuser or sudo permissions)
 2. Add the script to `Startup Applications`.
 (Remove plank from startup if already there, however this script will kill any other instances of plank, but why to start and kill unnecassarily so remove `plank` if its already in startup).
 3. Enjoy !!!